-When you install a server running Microsoft Exchange Server 2013 in your Exchange 2007 on-premises organization, the Exchange 2013 management tools are automatically installed on the server.
-You'll use the following tools to configure and manage hybrid functionality for both the on-premises Exchange and the Exchange Online organization:
+When you install an Exchange server, the Exchange management tools are automatically installed on the server.
+You'll use the following tools to configure and manage both the on-premises Exchange and the Exchange Online organization:

-Exchange admin center The EAC is a web-based management console included with Exchange 2013 that's easy to use and is optimized for on-premises, online, or hybrid Exchange deployments.
-The EAC supplements the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) interfaces that you use to manage Exchange Server 2007.
+Exchange admin center The EAC is a web-based management console that allows for ease of use and is optimized for on-premises, online, or hybrid Exchange deployments.
+The EAC replaces the Exchange Management Console (EMC) and the Exchange Control Panel (ECP), which were the interfaces used to manage Exchange Server 2010.

 Exchange Management Shell The Exchange Management Shell is a Windows PowerShell-based command-line interface.

 The EAC enables you to perform many deployment tasks and most common day-to-day administrative tasks on both the on-premises Exchange servers and the Exchange Online organization.
 It's installed by default on every Exchange 2013 or newer server.
 In addition, because it's a web-based management console, you can also access it by using a web browser on other computers in your network or via the Internet by using the ECP virtual directory URL.

 You access the Exchange Online organization in the EAC by selecting the Office 365 cross-premises navigation tab.
 The cross-premises navigation allows you to easily switch between your Exchange Online and your on-premises Exchange organizations.
 If you've configured a hybrid deployment, selecting the Office 365 tab allows you to manage the Exchange Online organization and recipient objects.
 If you don't have an Exchange Online organization, selecting the Office 365 link will direct you to the Office 365 sign-up page.

 For more information about the EAC, see Exchange Administration Center.